 Critical Elements has been working since the beginning with the Eastmain Community, on whose lands the Project lies.
-The company has also maintained good relations with the Grand Council of the Cree and with the neighbouring Nation of Nemaska.
+The Company continue to maintain good relations with the Grand Council of the Cree and with the neighbouring Nation of Nemaska.
 Consultations have been ongoing and are planned throughout the life of the Project.